 In the world of manufacturing, precision is paramount.
 Any deviation from exact specifications can lead to wasted materials, increased scrap, and ultimately, decreased profitability.
 In this landscape, automated vision alignment capabilities are proving to be game-changers.
 While machine vision has been around for decades, manufacturers have just begun to recognize its value in sheet processing applications.
 Machine vision eliminates errors caused by operator error or variations in incoming materials enabling manufactures to compete at the highest levels with unprecedented precision, consistency and productivity.

-As an advanced laser cutting solution, the LaserCube is equipped with a high-resolution camera system and advanced vision registration software that allows users to take advantage part alignment and high-accuracy cutting as soon as the system is installed.
+As an advanced laser cutting solution, the LaserCube is equipped with a high-resolution camera system and advanced vision registration software that allows users to take advantage of part alignment and high-accuracy cutting as soon as the system is installed.

 High-Resolution Camera